-With the rise of dynamic and user-friendly virtual career fairs giving traditional hiring events tough competition, it’s easy to see why event hosts ranging from organizations, employment agencies, trade associations, to universities want in on a piece of the action.
-Paving way for improved hiring outcomes, yet simplifying career fair set up, execution and even post-event analysis- virtual career fairs are a game changer that delivers multiple wins at the fraction of a cost of a physical event.
+With the rise of dynamic and user-friendly virtual career fairs giving traditional hiring events a tough competition, it’s easy to see why event hosts ranging from organizations and employment agencies to trade associations and universities want in on a piece of the action.
+Paving way for improved hiring outcomes, while simplifying career fair setup, execution, and even post-event analysis, online career fairs are a game changer that deliver multiple wins at the fraction of a cost of a physical event.

-Virtual career fairs have surfaced as a dynamic solution to help employers in breaking free from all the limitations of the traditional hiring events.
-By providing a 3D online platform, employers and job seekers can now connect in a virtual setting mimicking the feel of a physical event, but without the restricting attributes known to be a source of frustration for recruiters.
+Virtual career fairs have surfaced as a dynamic solution to help employers break free from all the limitations of traditional hiring events.
+By providing a 3D online platform, employers and job seekers can now connect in a virtual setting mimicking the feel of a physical event, but without the restrictive attributes known to be a source of frustration for recruiters.

 Creating a branded digital environment, a virtual career fair eliminates the need for exhibitors or attendees to invest in expensive travel, reschedule their prior commitments, or lose out on valuable networking opportunities due to geographical distances.
-Also empowering businesses with the freedom to select future talent from a global candidate pool- finding the perfect employee is no longer a daunting task that it once was.
+Also empowering businesses with the freedom to select future talent from a global candidate pool, finding the perfect employee is no longer the daunting task that it once was.

-Ensuring a realistic event experience, virtual career fairs offer powerful customizable features such as bespoke exhibitor booths with downloadable content, galleries and streamable videos.
-Equipped with tremendous flexibility to run for days, weeks or months- a virtual career fair can be set up to be live as long as the host prefers, a perk that no physical hiring event could offer without draining the recruitment budgets in a hurry.
+Ensuring a realistic event experience, virtual career events offer powerful customizable features such as bespoke exhibitor booths with downloadable content, galleries, and streamable videos.
+A virtual career fair can also offer tremendous flexibility in its running time and be set up to be live as long as the host prefers, a perk that no physical hiring event could deliver without draining the recruitment budgets in a hurry.

 The convenience doesn’t end here; by using functionalities such as resume search tools, exhibitors can breeze through their recruitment funnel by immediately shortlisting talent.

-All that is needed is quick registration through a dedicated landing page that enables candidates to build their profile and upload their resume.
-Once done, the virtual career fair can be accessed by visitors using their internet connection and mobile/desktop device from anywhere in the world.
-24/7 access to visitors allows prospects to conveniently browse exhibitor booths, network, explore job boards, and apply for positions digitally without physical presence.
+All that is needed is a quick registration through a dedicated landing page that enables candidates to build their profile and upload their resume.
+Once done, the digital career fair can be accessed by visitors using their internet connection and mobile/desktop device from anywhere in the world.
+Visitors can access the event 24/7, allowing prospects to conveniently browse exhibitor booths, network, explore job boards, and apply for positions digitally without physical presence.

-To ensure two-way communication, a well-designed event hosting platform will provide audio, video and textual based real-time chat options to interact with employer representatives.
-Virtual Career Fairs work overtime to attract and retain audiences through on-demand webinars, real-time Q&A sessions and live keynote speeches to deliver exceptional value for hosts, employers and guests simultaneously around the globe.
+To ensure two-way communication, a well-designed event hosting platform will provide real-time audio, video, and text-based chat options for candidates to interact with employer representatives.
+Virtual career fairs work overtime to attract and retain audiences through on-demand webinars, real-time Q&A sessions, and live keynote speeches to deliver exceptional value for hosts, employers, and guests simultaneously around the globe.

-In the past decade, virtual events were being treated more as a fad after market-leaders like IBM initiated the practice.
-Companies of all sizes were diving deep into the idea without analyzing the pros and cons of hosting virtual career fairs.
+In the past decade, virtual events were treated more as a fad after market leaders like IBM initiated the practice.
+Companies of all sizes were diving deep into the idea without really analyzing the pros and cons of hosting digital career fairs.
 This naturally led to some events that performed poorly and others that were downright disastrous.
-After understanding what a Virtual Career Fair is, in all its entirety, it becomes just as crucial to understand its innate benefits and whether these advantages fall in line with your recruiting and employer branding objectives.
+After understanding what a virtual career fair is, in all its entirety, it becomes crucial to understanding its innate benefits and whether these advantages fall in line with your recruiting and employer branding objectives.

-Virtual career fairs play a key role in helping companies ace staffing without compromising on talent quality, cost or hiring targets.
+Virtual career fairs play a key role in helping companies ace their staffing without compromising on talent quality, cost, or hiring targets.
 With traditional fairs known to be a hub for recurring challenges, some standard dilemmas faced by employers are:

-- No measurable results and real-time insights to determine event ROI and overall effectiveness.
+- No measurable results or real-time insights to determine event ROI and overall effectiveness.

-This article on the benefits of choosing a virtual career fair covers these points in details but here’s a quicker list of the benefits that organizations can reap from these events:
+This article on the benefits of choosing a virtual career fair covers these points in detail, but here’s a quick list of the benefits that organizations can reap from these events: